robgraessle/Vitis_Model_Composer/Tutorials/AIE-PL/Export_to_Vitis/README.md

 ## Export DUT as Vitis Subsystem

+A Vitis Subsystem has the following constituent parts:

+* Compiled AI Engine application (libadf.a), if the design uses the AI Engine
+* Compiled AMD object files (.xo) for any PL kernels in the design
+* System configuration (.cfg) file describing how the AI Engine graph and PL kernels are to be connected

-To export the design as a VSS:
+To export the Vitis Model Composer IFFT design as a VSS:

 1. Double-click the **Vitis Model Composer Hub** block.